Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Numerical Comparison

+SLS MPC achieves significant improvement in conservatism thanks to (a) the LTV state feedback controller parameterization $\uu = \KK \xx$, and (b) the novel uncertainty over-approximation method (see Section~\ref{sec:over_approx}).
+We note that there is naturally a tension between controller parameterization and constraint tightening in solving the robust OCP~\eqref{eq:robustOCP}, since considering a more complex controller class necessarily makes it harder to guarantee robust satisfaction of constraints.
+The performance of SLS MPC is attributed to balancing both aspects in a desirable manner.

+\textbf{Conservatism}: As shown in Table~\ref{table:tube}, existing tube-based methods are mainly restricted to using a relatively simple controller parameterization $u_t = K x_t + v_t$ where the time-invariant pre-stabilizing feedback gain $K$ is chosen offline instead of optimized online.
+In contrast, SLS MPC utilizes the LTV state feedback controller $\uu = \KK \xx$ which contains $u_t = K x_t + v_t$ as a subclass and searches for $\KK$ online.
+Compared with the uncertainty over-approximation-based methods~\citep{bujarbaruah2021simple, bujarbaruah2022robust} shown in Table~\ref{table:state_feedback}, SLS MPC adopts a novel constraint tightening approach that simultaneously over-approximates the lumped uncertainty by a virtual filtered additive disturbance signal and searches for the controller.

+\textbf{Computational complexity}: The use of LTV state feedback controllers necessarily leads to the quadratic growth of the number of decision variables in the horizon.
+This holds true for the uncertainty over-approximation-based methods~\citep{bujarbaruah2021simple, bujarbaruah2022robust} and SLS MPC.
+In contrast, the number of decision variables is often linear in the horizon in tube-based MPC.
+Therefore, we expect the solver time of the uncertainty over-approximation-based methods, including SLS MPC, to be larger than that of tube-based MPC.
+Fig.~\ref{fig:solver_time_comparison} supports our analysis, but it also suggests that SLS MPC may even be preferable to some tube-based methods when the uncertainty is large.

-We evaluate the performance of our proposed method numerically.
-All the experiments were implemented in MATLAB R2019b with YALMIP~\cite{lofberg2004yalmip} and MOSEK~\cite{mosek} on an Intel i7-6700K CPU.
-Our code is publicly available at \url{https://github.com/ShaoruChen/Lumped-Uncertainty-SLS-MPC}.
+We provide a detailed explanation of both tube-based and uncertainty over-approximation-based baseline methods and their implementation in Appendix~\ref{sec:mpc_baselines}.
+We note that to the best of our knowledge, such a comprehensive numerical comparison and evaluation of existing robust MPC methods have not been done before.
+We make our codes for implementing SLS MPC and all listed baselines publicly available at \url{https://github.com/ShaoruChen/Polytopic-SLSMPC}.
+All the experiments in this section were implemented in MATLAB R2019b with YALMIP~\citep{lofberg2004yalmip} and MOSEK~\citep{mosek} on an Intel i7-6700K CPU.